melvidoni/resume/content/students/ugradpositions.md

 If you have an idea derived from one of my papers that is not listed here, just send your comments (1 page only) of one of my latest papers (2020+) that may interest you.
 You can find [my publications here](/publication).
-If you have your own project, but it aligns with my research interests, do the same, and send me a 1-page commentary/idea, alongisde the DOI of the paper.
+If you have your own project, but it aligns with my research interests, do the same, and send me a 1-page commentary/idea, alongside the DOI of the paper.